trymte/seacharts/README.md

 ### Windows - Anaconda

-Install Anaconda
+#### Install Anaconda
 Create a python 3.8 environment
 ```Shell
 conda create --name simcharts_env python=3.8
 ```

-Next you need to add your environment's python version to the system path.
-Go to `Start` --> Search for `Edit The system environment variables` --> `Environment Variables...` If you see `PYTHONPATH` click `Edit...` under user variables, if you don't see it click `New...` instead.
+#### Add shebang

-Remember to add a correct shebang to top of the files serving as entrypoints of your python scripts, including ROS launch files
+Remember to add a correct shebang to top of the files serving as entrypoints of your python scripts, including ROS launch files.
+This is the only way of telling ROS which Python environment you intend to use.
 `#!/usr/bin/env conda activate simcharts_env`

+#### Install ROS 2 Humble
+Install ROS 2 Humble from [here](https://docs.ros.org/en/humble/Installation/Alternatives/Windows-Development-Setup.html), follow the instructions given.
+This tutorial assumes you installed ROS 2 Humble to `C:\\dev\\ros2_humble`

+Create a workspace directory anywhere, for example `C:\\Users\\'user_name'\\ros2` Inside of which, you need to create a folder called `src`

+#### Install Python & packages
+Install Python 3.8, Pip and Git

 Install Cartopy dependencies
 ```Shell
 conda install pyshp pykdtree cerberus geos==3.8.0 owslib==0.18 matplotlib==3.4.3
 ```

-Go to this page, scroll down and download the following files:
+Go to [this](https://www.lfd.uci.edu/~gohlke/pythonlibs/) page, scroll down and download the following files:
 `Shapely‑1.8.2‑cp38‑cp38‑win_amd64.whl`
 `pyproj‑3.3.1‑cp38‑cp38‑win_amd64.whl`
 `GDAL‑3.4.3‑cp38‑cp38‑win_amd64.whl`